sboof911/minishell/README.md

 #### execution

+- strcmp  and other functions [checked]

+- exit status and message with bad args

 - pjgeqpijgpeqjigpeqj | echo $?   must show 127 but it shows 0  [...]

 - Built-in exit value
 - non-built-in exit value

-- exit status and message with bad args
 - heardoc $PWD

 - leaks  no_cmd 3 enter  and export

-- strcmp  and other functions

 cat >> filename ==> (entree or without) command not found $envvar